Migrant dies on Greek-Macedonian border as Greece seeks to end standoff

 Violence broke out on Saturday after another man, also believed to be Moroccan, was badly burned when he climbed on top of a train wagon and was electrocuted.

-"The situation has become quite tense," Frank Laczko, head of the International Organization for Migration’s data analysis center, told Reuters.
+"The situation has become quite tense," Frank Laczko, head of the International Organization for Migration’s data analysis centre, told Reuters.

-Human rights group Amnesty International called on Macedonia to stop what it called its discriminatory policy at the border because it was fuelling tensions.
+Human rights group Amnesty International called on Macedonia to stop its discriminatory policy at the border because it was is fuelling tensions.

 It said it was alarmed by reports of Macedonian police officers firing rubber bullets at asylum-seekers and urged them to show restraint.
-The United Nations refugee agency, UNHCR, said Greece ought to restore security as a priority.
+The United Nations' refugee agency, UNHCR, said Greece out to restore security a priority.

 Greek Migration Minister Yannis Mouzalas said the government planned to resolve the situation at the border within the next 10 days.
 He did not disclose how it would be done but said it would "inevitably be police-like in nature".